-Revenue for the six months ended June 30, 2019 was impacted by modest strengthening of industry fundamentals since the second quarter of 2018, primarily driven by international and offshore growth.
-This increase in customer activity also shifted product mix from aftermarket consumables and replacement parts to capital equipment as customers began to replace existing end of life equipment.
+Revenue for the three and nine months ended September 30, 2019 was impacted by modest strengthening of industry fundamentals since the second quarter of 2018, primarily driven by international and offshore growth.
+This increase in customer activity also shifted product mix from aftermarket consumables and replacement parts to capital equipment as customers have begun to replace existing end of life equipment.
+Revenues for the three months ended September 30, 2019 were also impacted by \$1.8 million in customer shipments that were carried over from the second quarter of 2019.